Test yourself before you commit. Find out what you want and what you can’t. You can thank me later

 You can convince yourself that you no longer have an erection anyway, and you are only in love with your child.
 That Rome is too hot, and it wouldn’t have happened anyway.
 That a stable job leaves time for The Real Important Things In Life.

 But you have no idea what the Real Important Things even are.
-And if they are what you were told, they suck.
+And if they are what you were told they are, they suck.
 You not only dislike the Real Important Things but you’d go out of your way to avoid them.
 Or at least go on a vacation alone, without them.
 But you mustn’t even think that.

 But your mother didn’t require your spouse to be sexy, fun, and a real partner.
 That didn’t matter to her.
-Your mother wanted “appropriate”, and appropriate she’s got.
-Or sorry, you’ve got.
+Your mother wanted “appropriate”, and appropriate is what she’s got.
+Pardon, it is what you’ve got.

 So you are doing what you’re supposed to be doing, but there is that nagging feeling:

 What could have happened if you explored other options?
-If you have tried and failed a few times to see what waited for you on other paths?
+If you have tried and failed a few times?
+What is on other paths?
 How would you have chosen if it were left to you?
 Without time pressure and without financial pressure?
+It’s like moving into a fully furnished apartment in a location you didn’t choose vs. building your own house and fully furnishing it, wherever you choose.
+You didn’t furnish your own life yourself, you just chose the least objectionable option available.

 Your ambitions will stay with you as long as you live.
-That one day you will live and not just survive.
-That you can be happy – not just wait for something to be over.
-You will want to change because you are not yet dead.
-You are trying to sweep it under the mental rug, you try to not see it in your peripheral vision.
-You can try to focus on what you are supposed to look at and think about.
+You will always dream about the day you stop surviving and start living.
+You will always wonder whether you could be doing what you want – not just wait for something to be over.
+You want to change because you are not dead.
+You will try to sweep it under the mental rug, you try to not see it in your peripheral vision.
+You try to focus on what you are supposed to look at and think about.

 And sometimes you actually manage.
 When you get a tap on the back.
 When you feel someone’s envy.
 You deny it but you live for approval.
+That gives you pleasure– or what you have closest to pleasure these days.
 When your in-laws approve of you.
-When a friend loses his job and you are comparatively better off.
+When a friend loses his job or gets a divorce and you don’t.
+All these substitutes, little reliefs, gratitude for things not being worse.

 So what can you do?